jessiejcjsjz/FAERS/README.md

 # FDA Adverse Event Reporting System

 This repo provides scripts to download, process, and analyze adverse event data from the [FDA Adverse Event Reporting System](http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/).
 The data is stored in a [SQLite](https://www.sqlite.org/) database.
+Analysis is carried out using the [faers](https://github.com/mlbernauer/faerslib) library.

 ## Instructions